Why Manual Compliance Review Is Breaking Down — and How AI Changes the Equation

 The compliance bottleneck as a campaign constraint

 In organisations where legal and compliance teams are a mandatory gate in the approval pathway, the throughput of those teams directly constrains the throughput of the entire marketing operation.
 When compliance headcount does not scale with content volume — which is the norm — the compliance queue becomes the limiting factor for every campaign that flows through it.
+The Admation Marketing Compliance solution addresses this directly — and running an AI compliance check before assets enter the human review queue changes the equation further by surfacing issues at the earliest and least expensive stage.

 How compliance requirements are simultaneously growing more complex